 Design -> Design Studio

-- Remember that VuGen has autocorrelation feature which provides a quick solution by identifying some dynamic values based on the defined rules.
+- Remember that VuGen has an autocorrelation feature which provides a quick solution by identifying some dynamic values based on the defined rules.
 It does not mean that VuGen detects all the dynamic values.
 Hence you may also require manual correlation to make the script executable for Performance Test.

 You may be interested: